-The outsole uses AHARPlus on high impact areas to lessen wears and gives flexibility and freedom to hit shots swiftly.
+The outsole uses AHARPlus on high-impact areas to lessen wear and gives flexibility and freedom to hit shots swiftly.
 In order to provide the required stability and support, both DuoMax and TrussticSystem in midfoot work together.

 Mono Sock sock-liner gives the ideal fit with great comfort.
 Seamless materials construction minimizes the irritation and friction provoked by stitches and seams.
 Toes are protected by a P-Guard toe protector.